Catalyst Counselling

 • Contact

-NDIS Counselling for Adolescents and Adults
+NDIS Counselling for Adolescents & Adults

 Counselling That Understands the NDIS Context

-NDIS Participants often face more than one challenge at a time.
 Emotional distress, trauma, anxiety, disability-related stress, family pressure, social isolation, behavioural concerns, and difficulty managing change can all impact a person’s quality of life and ability to work toward their goals.

 Catalyst Counselling provides a practical, trauma-informed and person-centred approach that recognises the broader support context around the participant.